top of page

 Jenny Phelps MBE.

-Previously a conventional arable field, the 7.5 ha site is being converted to horticulture alongside some experimental plots using the Zerodig method.
+Previously a conventional arable field, the 7.5 ha site has been converted to horticulture alongside experimental plots using the Zerodig method.
 Zerodig is a step-by-step no-dig method, developed by Christopher Upton and Dr Mario Peters, which prioritises climate action, ecosystem restoration, and healthy local food production.

 It uses compost, manure and woodchip to build fertility in the soil.